-• For the topics mentioned above you can invest in sustainable soy production via certification and landscape approaches and their combinations.
-EUDR compliance is the minimum, sustainability requires more in supply chains and in sourcing areas: including sustainable agricultural practices and targeted conservation and nature restoration support.
+- In addition, and in support of the above mentioned topics, you can invest in sustainable soy production via robust certification and landscape approaches and their combinations.
+EUDR compliance is the minimum in physical trade flows; sustainability however also requires conversion free, sustainable agricultural practices, as well as targeted conservation and nature restoration support at landscape scales. - This often requires financial or other incentives for producers in terms of premiums, longer term contracts, sustainability linked loans etc.